Cheap Eats in Collingwood — Under $20 and Actually Good (2026)

 4. Smith & Deli — Vegan Food That Doesn’t Preach

-The vibe: A vegan deli taking inspiration from traditional Jewish delis.
+The deal: A vegan deli taking inspiration from traditional Jewish delis.
 Think cafeteria-style self-serve, piles of house-made salads, pies, sandwiches, and an antipasto bar that would fool most carnivores.

-Smith & Deli (113 - 115 Moor Street) is one of those places that converts skeptics.
+Smith & Deli (113-115 Moor Street) is one of those places that converts sceptics.
 The vegan reuben sandwich ($14) — yes, a vegan reuben — is genuinely excellent: tangy sauerkraut, house-made vegan pastrami, Russian dressing, and rye bread that has no business being this good.
-The hot pies ($8–$10) rotate flavours weekly, and the salad counter ($12 for a medium container) lets you build a lunch plate that covers more ground than most $25 mains elsewhere.
+The hot pies ($8-$10) rotate flavours weekly, and the salad counter ($12 for a medium container) lets you build a lunch plate that covers more ground than most $25 mains elsewhere.
 Everything is designed for takeaway, and the prices haven’t inflated as aggressively as many inner-north spots.

-Order this: Vegan reuben ($14) or load up a salad container ($12 medium) Address: 113-115 Moor Street, Collingwood Hours: Wed–Sun 9am–4pm Insider tip: The baked goods case is dangerous.
-The chocolate chip cookies ($4) are legitimately some of the best in Melbourne, vegan or otherwise.
+Order this: Vegan reuben ($14) or load up a salad container ($12 medium) Address: 113-115 Moor Street, Collingwood Hours: Wed-Sun 9am-4pm Insider tip: The chocolate chip cookies ($4) are legitimately some of the best in Melbourne, vegan or otherwise.
 Don’t skip them.

 6. Terror Twilight — Wholesome Bowls That Actually Fill You Up

-The vibe: A health-focused brunch spot on Johnston Street that manages to be nutritious without tasting like punishment.
+The deal: A health-focused brunch spot on Johnston Street that manages to be nutritious without tasting like punishment.

 Terror Twilight (11-13 Johnston Street) isn’t the cheapest option on this list — the bowls range from $16 to $22 — but the portion sizes are substantial and the ingredients are genuinely fresh.
 The bone broth bowl ($18) with slow-cooked meats, soft egg, and herbs is the kind of meal that makes you feel better about yourself.
-The cold-pressed juices ($9–$12) and smoothies ($12–$14) round out a menu aimed at people who want to eat well without spending $35 on a main course.
 If you’re between Fitzroy and Collingwood, this is the weekday lunch spot that doesn’t leave you in a 3pm slump.

-Order this: Bone broth bowl ($18) or the green smoothie ($13) Address: 11-13 Johnston Street, Collingwood Hours: Mon–Fri 7am–4pm, Sat–Sun 8am–4pm Insider tip: They do a shorter takeaway menu at the counter if you’re in a rush — same quality, faster service, and you can eat on the Johnston Street footpath without feeling like you’re missing anything.
+Order this: Bone broth bowl ($18) or the green smoothie ($13) Address: 11-13 Johnston Street, Collingwood Hours: Mon-Fri 7am-4pm, Sat-Sun 8am-4pm Insider tip: They do a shorter takeaway menu at the counter if you’re in a rush — same quality, faster service.

 What We Skipped and Why

-- Proud Mary — It’s an institution, but most mains sit around $20–$25, which pushes it out of “cheap eats” territory.
-Absolutely worth a visit, but not for this list.
+- Proud Mary — An institution, but most mains sit around $20-$25, which pushes it out of “cheap eats” territory.

 - Le Bon Ton — Brisket is $32.
 Cocktails are $20+.
 Amazing, but not cheap.
-We’ll cover it in the date night guide instead.
+See our date night guide instead.

-- Molly Rose Brewing — Brewery food done well, but the Chef’s Table and à la carte prices are a step above “cheap eat.”
-Great for a splurge weekend.
+- Molly Rose Brewing — Brewery food done well, but the prices are a step above “cheap eat.”

-- Supermarket prepared meals — Coles and Woolies on Smith Street do $8–$10 meal deals, but that’s not really what you come to Collingwood for, is it?
+- Supermarket prepared meals — Coles and Woolies on Smith Street do $8-$10 meal deals, but that’s not really what you come to Collingwood for.

-Collingwood’s cheap eats scene isn’t what it was ten years ago — nothing is — but the suburb still has enough $7 banh mi, $16 pizza, and $14 chef sandwiches to keep you fed without blowing your budget.
+Collingwood’s cheap eats scene isn’t what it was ten years ago — nothing is — but the suburb still has enough $7.50 banh mi, $16 pizza, and $14 chef sandwiches to keep you fed without blowing your budget.
 The trick is knowing where to go and when.
 Early mornings at N. Lee.
 Weeknights at Red Sparrow.
-Any time at Hi Fi.
+Rooftop burgers at Easey’s on Easey Street.
 And when all else fails, a salad box from Smith & Deli will see you right.